 - Interactive galactic art by Andrea Lofthouse, NASA JPL’s Dan Goods, and others

-- CEO of The Planetary Society, Bill Nye the Science Guy, hosts breakout talks
+- CEO of The Planetary Society, Bill Nye the Science Guy, SpaceX’s Elon Musk, and hosts breakout talks

 - Short speaker sessions from prolific space advocates!